SoimulPatriei/RoSimLex-999/README.md

 ### Contact
    1. If you have questions or comments regarding the code, write to **Eduard Barbu** (eduard dot barbu at yahoo dot com)
-   2. If you have questions or comments regarding the data, write to **Verginica Barbu Mititlelu** (vergi at racai dot ro)
+   2. If you have questions or comments regarding the data, write to **Verginica Barbu Mititelu** (vergi at racai dot ro)